parashivbrl/gltf-glb-importer-for-maya-docs/docs/index.md

 - **Material System**: PBR material conversion to Maya's native material system
 - **Animation Support**: Import skeletal animations and morph targets
 - **Extension Compatibility**: Support for common Khronos extensions and selected vendor extensions
+- **Drag and Drop Support**: Simply drag and drop files into the Maya viewport to import them.

 ---